UMAprotocol/protocol/documentation/oracle/governance/adding_a_price_identifier.md

 ## What is a price identifier?

 A [price identifier](../../synthetic_tokens/glossary.md#price-identifier) is a natural language descriptor of a reference index, whose value the oracle will determine upon request.
-Because DVM voters need to be able to vote on the value of this price identifier when disputes are raised, the DVM keeps a list of approved price identifiers.
+Because UMA token holders need to be able to vote on the value of this price identifier when disputes are raised, the DVM keeps a list of approved price identifiers.

-An example of a price identifier is “GOLD_APR20”.
+For example, `GOLD_USD` might be a price identifier to return the USD spot price of 1oz of gold according to a pre-defined set of rules.
+If approved, UMA token holders would be expected to vote on the `GOLD_USD` value when price requests are raised to the DVM.
-This price identifier would be documented in the UMIP that was approved by the UMA tokenholders.
+The rules behind this `GOLD_USD` price identifier would be documented in detail in an [UMIP](./UMIPs.md) that was has been approved by UMA token holders.
 That UMIP would contain more information about how to determine the price identifier.

 ## Who controls the list of approved price identifiers?